|

-Military Schools and Military Boarding Schools
+Military Schools and Military High Schools for Teens and Adolescents

 Similar to the traditional boarding school,